Lee Cartwright: Early years

+Career

+Preston North End

-Born in Rawtenstall, Rossendale, Lancashire, Cartwright was signed from school as a trainee in 1989 by North End boss John McGrath.
+Cartwright was signed from school as a trainee in 1989 by North End boss John McGrath.

 Under McGrath's successor, Les Chapman, he made his first team debut at the age of 18 in a 1–0 home win against Shrewsbury Town in March 1991.
 Having broken into the first team, Cartwright remained a regular for the rest of the season.

 In the following season, 1991–92, he missed only a handful of matches as he picked up the club's player of the year award as reward for a string of consistently good displays.
 In 1992-93, Preston were relegated from the Football League Second Division, although Cartwright's performances attracted interest from both Oldham Athletic and Blackpool.
 Persuaded to stay by new manager John Beck, Cartwright would remain at Deepdale for the next eleven years.

-A Preston legend

 In his thirteen years at the club, Cartwright became a North End legend making a total of 472 appearances for the club, scoring 30 goals.
 He was an important member of the Preston teams that won the 1995–96 Third Division title and 1999–2000 Second Division title.
 Cartwright also played in the 1993–94 Third Division and 2000–01 First Division play-off final defeats.